hasanmoudud/geocompr/main.md

 This section walks you through vector spatial classes step-by-step, from the elementary simple feature geometry to simple feature objects of class `sf` representing complex spatial data.
 Before describing each geometry type that the **sf** package supports, it is worth taking a step back to understand the building blocks of `sf` objects.
 As stated in section \@ref(intro-sf), simple features are simply data frames with at least one special column that makes it spatial.
-These spatial columns are often called `geom` or `geometry` and can be like non-spatial columns: `world$geom` refers to the spatial element of the `world` object described above.
+These spatial columns are often called `geom` or `geometry` and can be accessed like non-spatial columns: `world$geom` refers to the spatial element of the `world` object described above.
 These geometry columns are 'list columns' of class `sfc`.
 In turn, `sfc` objects are composed of one or more objects of class `sfg`: simple feature geometries.